schibsted/spid-tech-docs/resources/articles/sdks/android/sample-apps.md

 #### SPiDHybridApp

-The hybrid app logs in using a webview.
+The hybrid app demonstrates a hybrid app that logs in using a webview.